nephros/elien/README.md

 GOAL
 ====

 The goal of this project is to create a tool that can be used to easily create Gentoo ebuilds from various sources.

 Prototype:
 ----------

 Hackish proof-of-concept bash script to explore what we need.
 Maybe refactor later to a real language

 Milestone 1: Web-based ebuild generation
 ----------------------------------------
-sourceforge.net, the Debian project all have rather well-known web sites which can be used to extract information about their hosted software.
+sourceforge.net, the Debian project and other well-known web sites all have information which can be used to extract information about their hosted software.

 elien should use this information to fill in the metadata bits in an ebuild